2006 Toronto Argonauts season

-The 2006 Toronto Argonauts season was the 49th season for the team in the Canadian Football League and 134th season overall.
+The 2006 Toronto Argonauts season was the 49th season for the team in the Canadian Football League (CFL) and 134th season overall.
 The Argonauts finished the regular season 10–8 and finished in second place in the East Division.

 Offseason

-The Argos made a splash just before training camp when they lured high-profile RB Ricky Williams to Canada.
-The team also picked up QB and 2001 Heisman Trophy winner Eric Crouch.
+The Argos recruited Ricky Williams as a running back (RB), and the 2001 Heisman Trophy winner, Eric Crouch, as a quarterback (QB).